 - SETA member organisations (levy paying and non-levy paying);

 - TVETs and Institutions of Higher Education;

-- Government departments, state owned entities and other organs of state;
+- Government departments, state-owned entities and other organs of the state;

 - Training providers;